 Member Handbook

-Welcome to the Denison Farm CSA.
+Welcome to the Denison Farm CSA

-We look forward to providing you, your family, and neighbors in the Capital Region with locally grown, certified organic produce and hope that your weekly CSA pick-up will be one of your Summer and Autumn highlights.
+Last year, Denison Farm CSA consisted of a group of around 420 members.
+This season we anticipate the same and look forward to providing families in the Capital Region with locally grown, certified organic produce.
+We are farming 26 acres of Certified Organic vegetables, melons, herbs, and cover crops in the most sustainable and ecological way we can.
+Denison Farm is currently USDA Certified Organic by PCO and participates in NOFA’s Farmers’ Pledge.
+Please look online at the USDA Organic and NOFA-NY websites to learn more about both organizations.
+We hope that your weekly CSA pick-up will be one of your Summer and Autumn highlights.
 As with any season, some crops will flourish while others will be less abundant.
-We offer to you the fruits of our labor and ask of you to understand and share some of the responsibilities and risks.
+We offer to you the fruits of our labor and ask you to understand and share some of the responsibilities and risks.

 Included here are guidelines and instructions to help clarify the process.
 Please don’t hesitate to email or call with any questions you might have.